3 Secrets to Find The Best Homeschool Science Resources

-Every time I teach or facilitate homeschool science either in-person or online now, I do something I call “Every Science Resource INCLUDING the Kitchen Sink”.
+Every time I teach or facilitate homeschool science either in-person or online, I do something I call “Every Science Resource INCLUDING the Kitchen Sink”.

 Notice the emphasis on "INCLUDING" the kitchen sink.
-This is because when learning homeschool science outside of the curriculum box, or using a curriculum alongside more child self-directed hands-on science learning opportunities, many times requires the use of the kitchen sink.
+When learning homeschool science outside of the curriculum box, or using a curriculum alongside more child self-directed hands-on science learning opportunities, many times requires the use of the kitchen sink.

-Reasons to use the kitchen sink or bathtub include cleaning up from science experiments, to actually stopping up the water in both for a variety of experiments.
+Reasons to use the kitchen sink or bathtub include cleaning up from science experiments, and stopping up the water in both for a variety of experiments.

 I could have this article's title be, "Every Science Resource INCLUDING the Kitchen Sink and Bathtub."